 You may remember Jeff as the Spytalk columnist for years at Newsweek, and before that, at The Washington Post and before that Congressional Quarterly (where he was also the founding editor of the groundbreaking CQ/Homeland Security).
-This time around, however, he’s aided by a sterling roster of veteran journalists as contributing editors.
+In the 1980s he was deputy foreign news editor at UPI.
+Over the years he has also freelanced investigative pieces for a wide variety of magazines, from Playboy, GQ, Esquire and Rolling Stone to The New Republic, The Nation and Italy’s l’Espresso.
+In the late 1960s, he served as a case officer with US Army intelligence in Vietnam.

 *Jonathan Broder, a former CQ foreign news editor, Newsweek writer and foreign correspondent for the A.P. and Chicago Tribune in the Middle East